SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Introduction

-To model the relation between the probabilistic sequence of inputs and the corresponding sequence of responses, a new class of stochastic process was introduced, namely \textit{sequences of random objects driven by context tree models} \cite{Duarte:19}.
-A process in this class has two elements: a source generating the sequence of stimuli and a sequence of responses (i.e., objects) generated during the exposure to the stimuli.
-The source generating the stimuli is assumed to be a \textit{context tree model} taking values in a categorical set.
-In a context tree model \cite{Rissanen:83,buhlmann99,Galves-Loch:08}, at each step, the occurrence of the next symbol is solely determined by a variable-length sequence of past symbols, called \textit{context}.
-Any stochastic chain can be approximate by a context tree model, so it constitutes a powerful tool to model the probabilistic structure of the sequence of stimuli \cite{FernandezGalves02,DGG06}.
-The model also assumes the existence of a family of probability measures on the set of objects/responses, indexed by the contexts characterizing the sequence of stimuli.
-This means that, at each step, a new object for the response sequence is chosen according to the probability measure associated to the context ending at that step in the sequence of stimuli.
+Motivated by an auditory statistical learning problem, a new class of stochastic process was introduced in \cite{Duarte:19} to model the relation between the probabilistic sequence of inputs and the corresponding sequence of responses, namely \textit{sequences of random objects driven by context tree models}.
+A process in this class has two elements: a stochastic source generating the sequence of stimuli and a sequence of responses generated by the agent during the exposure to the stimuli.
+The source generating the stimuli is assumed to be a \textit{context tree model} (CTM) taking values in a categorical set \citep{Rissanen:83,buhlmann99,Galves-Loch:08}.
+In a context tree model, at each step, the occurrence of the next symbol is solely determined by a variable-length sequence of past symbols, called \textit{context}.
+Any stationary stochastic chain can be approximate by a context tree model, therefore it constitutes a powerful tool to model the probabilistic structure of sequences of stimuli \citep{FernandezGalves02,DGG06}.
+The model also assumes the existence of a family of probability measures on the set of responses (hereafter called objects) indexed by the contexts characterizing the sequence of stimuli.
+This family of measures describes the relation between the source and the responses.
+More precisely, at each step, a new object of the response sequence is chosen according to the probability measure associated to the context ending at that step in the sequence of stimuli.